 Each Solid Organ Advisory Group has appointed 2 members to each of the Advisory Groups; the appointment of these Lay Members will complement and not replace the work with patients and patient groups.
 The appointed Members are:

-- Cardiothoracic Advisory Group: Mrs Margaret Harrison, Mr Shamik Ghosh (PDF 82KB)
+- Cardiothoracic Advisory Group: Mrs Margaret Harrison (PDF 6KB), Mr Shamik Ghosh (PDF 82KB)

-- Kidney Advisory Group: Mrs Julia Mackisack, Mr Aamer Safdar (PDF 48KB)
+- Kidney Advisory Group: Mr Aamer Safdar (PDF 48KB), Professor Anthony Wrigley (PDF 60KB)

-- Liver Advisory Group: Mrs Lynne Vernon, Mrs Sarah Matthew,
+- Liver Advisory Group: Mrs Lynne Vernon (PDF 5KB), Mrs Sarah Matthew (PDF 6KB)

-- Pancreas Advisory Group: Mrs Julia Mackisack, Mrs Hazel Bentall, Ms Aileen Feeney (PDF 51KB)
+- Pancreas Advisory Group: Ms Aileen Feeney (PDF 51KB), Mrs Sapna Marwaha (PDF 64KB)

-- National Retrieval Group: Ms Hannah Poulton (PDF 50KB), Mr Shamik Ghosh (PDF 82KB)
+- Retrieval Advisory Group: Ms Hannah Poulton (PDF 50KB), Mr Shamik Ghosh (PDF 82KB)

 - Ocular and Tissue Advisory Group: Ms Hannah Poulton (PDF 50KB), Mr Aamer Safdar (PDF 48KB)

-- Research, Innovation & Novel Technologies Advisory Group: Prof Elizabeth Murphy, Ms Aileen Feeney (PDF 51KB)
+- Research, Innovation & Novel Technologies Advisory Group: Ms Aileen Feeney (PDF 51KB), Mrs Sapna Marwaha (PDF 64KB)

-- National Organ Donation Committee: Mrs Margaret Harrison, Mr Craig Jones
+- National Organ Donation Committee: Mrs Margaret Harrison (PDF 6KB), Mr Craig Jones (PDF 55KB)

 Lay members are not clinicians and will not become involved with clinical decisions about individual patients.